Liam-Deacon/phaseshifts/docs/phshift2007.rst

 APPENDIX I: Barbieri/Van Hove Phase Shift Package - A Brief User Guide
 **********************************************************************

+.. note:: There is low-level documentation of the Fortran files available in the
+          `FORD generated HTML files <ford/phshift2007/index.html>`_.

 \ A. Barbieri, M.A.
 Van Hove

 Lawrence Berkeley Laboratory,